 If you’ve made it this far, welcome to the new frontier of data.
 I’d like to introduce to you a tool that’s going to blow your mind (and make your life a lot easier): Census.
 We’re the originators of the term “reverse ETL” and believe that operational analytics drives action by automatically delivering real-time data to the exact place it’ll be most useful at the exact moment it’s needed most, no matter where that destination is in your organization.

-We sync your data between Snowflake (and other popular data warehouses) to destinations such as Salesforce, Hubspot, Zendesk, Facebook Ads, and Amplitude Analytics.
+We sync your data between Snowflake (and other popular data warehouses) to destinations such as Salesforce, Hubspot, Zendesk, Facebook Ads, and Braze.
 You can get started syncing up to 10 tools for free.
 What are you waiting for?
 Sign up here.

 What you’ve learned: All the ways to export CSV files from Snowflake